 More Kitchen Hot Spots continued...

 Refrigerator.
 Refrigeration doesn't kill bacteria -- it just slows their growth.
 The more you open and close the refrigerator door, the greater your chance of bringing in mold.
 Every so often, wash down all surfaces of your fridge -- including racks and drawers -- with a vinegar solution.
-Wash the refrigerator door handle frequently.
+Wash the refrigerator door handle frequently with a bleach solution.

 Floor.
 Kitchen floors can be subject to dropped food, dripped juices from raw meats, tracked-in dirt, crawling kids, and pets, among other things.
 Using the same bleach solution that you use to clean cutting boards provides good sanitization, but be sure to rinse thoroughly and let air dry if kids and pets will be on the floor.
 You may want to ask people to take off their shoes when they come in the door, especially if they're going to be in the kitchen.